 Mint focuses on assisting users with everything related to budgeting.
 Whereas, Personal Capital is primarily focused on investment management and retirement planning.
 If your primary concern is getting control of your monthly and day-to-day finances Mint is tailored for you.
 If you are looking for finance software to keep tabs on your investments Personal Capital is ideal.

 This is because Personal Capital will also analyze in addition to keeping track of your finances.
 While Personal Capital offers assistance with budgeting to a certain extent, and Mint offers some investment assistance, their different areas of expertise are where they truly shine.
 Personal Capital offers investment management for investing-focused individuals.
 And Mint allows users to break down their various spending categories when it comes to budgeting.

 You will notice these differences in priorities in the Personal Capital vs. Mint’s homepage dashboards.
 Personal Capital’s homepage focuses on tracking your net worth.
 As well as investing and retirement planning.
 Mint’s homepage involves more information about bills and spending habits.
 Mint offers extra features like paying bills directly from the dashboard.
 It also offers free credit score checks and adding “goals” to save up for certain milestones.

 Personal capital offers extra features as well.
 Its investment fee analyzer will look at your investments in-depth.
 It will assess how much you are paying in fees, which can add up over the course of your lifetime.
 Its retirement calculator can run through hypothetical scenarios.

 The winner between the two really comes down to your personal preferences as well as your financial situation.
-Through breaking down the various strengths and weaknesses of the two software options, you have hopefully been provided with a more clear distinction between the two services.
-Hopefully this will make it an easier choice when it comes to making a decision between them.
+By breaking down the various strengths and weaknesses of the two software options, you have hopefully been provided with a more clear distinction between the two services.
+Hopefully, this will make it an easier choice when it comes to making a decision between them.